lorinbaum/lorinbaum.github.io/_posts/2024-01-23-towards-spirit-stream.md

 title: Towards spirit stream
 layout: post
 usemathjax: False
-updated: 2024-02-28T13:21:04+00:00
+updated: 2024-03-07T02:46:56+00:00
-commitMsg: spirit stream rant collection
+commitMsg: Some rewrite and starting to lay out new spirit stream structure
 ---
 ## Why

-Sick of not interacting with the world.
-Genuinely engaging things come from the unknown.
-Offer synchronization to the world.
-Anybody who wishes to, can synchronize with my brain.
-Trust through transparency, I'd love to see minds, imagine the possible depth.
-Also: [Learn in public](https://www.swyx.io/learn-in-public)
+There seems to be way living inward, but genuinely interesting things come from the unknown.
+And turning outward seems like a great adventure.
+Offer synchronization with my brain to the world.
+Offer trust through transparency.
+I'd love to see minds, imagine the possible depth.
-This note asks how to get there.
+Also curious where this leads: [Learn in public](https://www.swyx.io/learn-in-public).
+How to build the spirit stream?

 ## How